Dairyland gas plant faces new court challenge; opponents question environmental review

 “We need to dramatically reduce our use of fossil fuels across the board to address the scale of the climate crisis,” Edwards said.

-The new environmental assessment was prepared in response to requests from environmental groups including, MCEA, the Sierra Club and Clean Wisconsin, to evaluate the impact the plant would have on the climate.
+The new environmental assessment was prepared in response to requests from environmental groups including the Minnesota environmental center, the Sierra Club and Clean Wisconsin to evaluate the impact the plant would have on the climate.

-Those groups have also called on the government to deny funding for the plant, saying it’s incompatible with the Biden administration’s stated positions on fossil fuels.
+Those groups have also called on the government to deny funding for the plant, saying it’s incompatible with the Biden administration’s stated position on fossil fuels.

 The Intergovernmental Panel on Climate Change has said investments in fossil fuel infrastructure are incompatible with pathways to head off the most disastrous impacts of climate change.

-Fitzgerald questions why the RUS has not done a more thorough review — known as an Environmental Impact Statement — required for projects that will have a significant impact.
+Fitzgerald questioned why the Rural Utilities Service has not done a more thorough review — known as an Environmental Impact Statement — required for projects that will have a significant impact.

 “Clearly a gas plant that emits 2.2 million tons of carbon dioxide every year is a significant impact,” Fitzgerald said.
 “If building a big gas plant won’t have a significant impact, what will?”